Centralized backup management

 AWS Backup enables you to meet compliance requirements while minimizing backup storage costs by storing backups in a low-cost cold storage tier.
 You can configure lifecycle policies that will automatically transition backups from warm storage to cold storage according to a schedule that you define.
 For more information about lifecycle policies, click here.

 AWS Backup efficiently stores your periodic backups incrementally.
 The first backup of an AWS resource backs up a full copy of your data.
 For each successive incremental backup, only the changes to your AWS resources are backed up.
 Incremental backups enable you to benefit from the data protection of frequent backups while minimizing storage costs.
+Currently, Amazon DynamoDB and Amazon Aurora do not support incremental backups.

 Backup data encryption